What is Feline Immunodeficiency Virus (FIV)?

 How Can I Prevent My Cat from Getting FIV?

 The best way to prevent infection is by minimizing exposure to infected cats.
 Outdoor cats are more likely to contract FIV than indoor cats, and male cats are twice as likely to be infected due to their tendencies to roam and fight.
 Spaying and neutering you cat can help decrease these roaming and fighting tendencies.

 Vaccination and Testing for FIV

-- Vaccines for FIV are available, but not all cats will be protected by the vaccine and it is not currently recommended for all cats.
-The decision on whether or not to vaccinate your cat should be made on a case-by case basis after consulting with your veterinarian.
+Vaccines for FIV are not available in many locations including the US and Canada, and not all cats will be protected by the vaccine.
+Also, it is not currently recommended for all cats.
+The decision on whether or not to vaccinate your cat should be made on a case-by-case basis after consulting with your veterinarian.